Sumner Evans

 Colorado School of Mines

-I have had the opportunity to teach courses in mulitple areas of computer science at my alma mater, Colorado School of Mines.
+I have had the opportunity to teach courses in multiple areas of computer science at my alma mater, Colorado School of Mines.

 Courses I've taught:

-I taught Algorithms once while I was a graduate student in 2018 under Dr. Dinesh Mehta.
+I taught CSCI 406 Algorithms once while I was a graduate student in 2018 under Dr. Dinesh Mehta.
 I also taught two sections in Spring 2022 using Dr. Mehta's materials.
-I co-taught the class with Dr. Mehta in Fall 2023.
+I co-taught the class with Dr. Mehta in Fall 2023 and Fall 2024.

-Topics that the class covers include: analysis of algorithms, evaluation of data structures, sorting algorithms, dynamic programming, graph algorithms, and NP-completeness.
+Full list of topics that the class covers include: analysis of algorithms, advanced data structures, sorting algorithms, dynamic programming, graph algorithms, and NP-completeness.

-I have since taught the course twice under Dr. Jedidiah McClurg in 2020 and 2021, and once under Amelia Read in Fall 2022.
-Topics that the course covers include: functional programming concepts, type inference, OCaml, programming language implementation, and formal semantics.
+I then taught the course twice under Dr. Jedidiah McClurg in 2020 and 2021, and once under Amelia Read in Fall 2022.
+Topics that the course covered in those iterations included: functional programming concepts, type inference, OCaml, programming language implementation, and formal semantics.

 I taught CSCI 564 Advanced Computer Architecture in Spring of 2021.
 Topics that the class covered included: performance analysis, cache, virtual memory, pipelining, branch prediction, out-of-order execution, and multiprocessors.

 I based the course off of the curriculum provided by Dr. Bo Wu and adapted it for hybrid COVID learning.
-The main additions/changes were adding lecture worksheets to improve student engagement in lectures, modernizing the slides, and reworking the projects starter code to better focus on the core concepts.
+The main additions/changes were adding lecture worksheets to improve student engagement in lectures, modernizing the slides, and reworking the projects starter code to better focus on the learning objectives.

 Software Engineer